johnbillion/query-monitor/docs/help/browser-extension.md

 # Browser extension help

-See the [browser extension page](/wordpress-debugging/browser-extension/) for general information about the Query Monitor browser dev tools extension.
+See the [browser extension page](/wordpress-debugging/browser-extension/) for general information about installing and using the Query Monitor browser dev tools extension.

 ## The Query Monitor panel says "Waiting for Query Monitor data"